Gluten-Free Linzer Cookies

 Steps

-• Toast the blanched almonds in the oven at 350°F for about 10 minutes.
-Remove them from the oven and let them cool.
-Once cool, grind them in a mixer until you obtain a flour.
+• Toast the blanched almonds in a static oven at 350°F for about 10 minutes.
+Remove and let cool.
+Once cooled, grind them with a mixer to obtain a flour.

-In a bowl, combine the softened butter with sugar, salt, vanilla, and cinnamon.
+In a bowl, mix the softened butter with sugar, salt, vanilla, and cinnamon.
 Beat with electric beaters until the mixture is smooth, then add the egg yolk.

-Then add the almond flour and the sifted flour with baking powder, and by hand, form a dough and wrap it in plastic wrap.
-Let it rest for an hour in the fridge.
+Next, add the almond flour and sifted flour with the baking powder, then form a dough by hand and wrap it in plastic wrap.
+Let rest for an hour in the fridge.

-Roll it out on a lightly floured work surface to a thickness of 1/4 inch.
-Cut out discs using a cookie cutter.
+Roll it out on a lightly floured work surface to a thickness of 1/5 inch.
+Cut out circles with a cookie cutter.

 Place the cookies on a baking sheet lined with parchment paper.

-Use a smaller cookie cutter in the shape of a star or heart to cut holes in the center of half of the cookies.
+Use a smaller star or heart-shaped cookie cutter to cut holes in the center of half the cookies.

 Bake in a preheated static oven at 350°F for 15 minutes.
-Remove and let cool.
+Remove from the oven and let cool.

-Dust with powdered sugar only the cookies with the center hole.
-Fill the cookies without a hole with raspberry jam and cover with the decorated disc.
+Dust the cookies with the center holes with powdered sugar.
+Fill the cookies without holes with raspberry jam and cover with the decorated disc.

 GLUTEN-FREE LINZER COOKIES

-WARNING: Consult the Italian Celiac Association’s manual and read the ingredients carefully to ensure they are not contaminated with gluten.
+ATTENTION: Consult the Italian Celiac Association guidelines and read the ingredients carefully to ensure they are free of gluten contamination.

 Tips

-The cookies keep for up to 10 days in a closed tin.
+The cookies keep for up to 10 days in a closed box.

 Author image